Sudhanshu Mani

-Sudhanshu Mani is an Indian innovator and railway engineer known for his role in the development of the Vande Bharat Express, India's first indigenous semi high speed train.
+Sudhanshu Mani is an Indian innovator and railway engineer known for his leadership in the development of the Vande Bharat Express, India's first indigenous semi high speed train.
 He was General Manager of Indian Railways Integral Coach Factory (ICF) in Chennai.

 Life and education

-was born in Gorakhpur, Uttar Pradesh and raised in India, He did his schooling at Colvin Taluqdars' College in Lucknow in 1975 and later joined the Special Class Railway Apprentice (SCRA) program.
+Mani was born in Gorakhpur, Uttar Pradesh and raised in India, He did his schooling at Colvin Taluqdars' College in Lucknow in 1975 and later joined the Special Class Railway Apprentice (SCRA) program.
 He held various key positions in Indian Railways, he also known for modernizing train operations and infrastructure.
 He retired in 2018 from Indian railway services, contributing significantly to the transportation sector.

 Awards

 He was awarded NDTV Infrashakti Award in 2024 by Union Minister Nitin Gadkari for his contribution in Indian Railways infrastructure as Infravisionary.